mapbox/mapbox-navigation-ios/README.md

 #### RouteViewController Delegate Methods

 * `routeControllerDidCancelNavigation`: Fired when the user taps `Cancel`.
 You are responsible for dismissing the UI

-## Examples

-We provide examples in Swift and Objective-C. Run `carthage update --platform ios` from the root folder and open MapboxNavigation.xcodeproj to try it out.

-### Running the example app

-1. If running in the simulator, you can simulate the user location by selecting `Debug` -> `Location` -> `City Bicycle Ride`
-1. Long press any where on a map.
-This is where you will be routed to.
-1. Press `Start Navigation` to begin
-1. Press `Cancel` to end

 ## Building your own custom navigation UI